keithrozario/WordpressRestore/README.md

 <li><b>--wpconfdir</b> WORDPRESS CONFIGURATION DIRECTORY <i>[OPTIONAL]</i><br>
 Directory of the Wordpress wp-config.php file, defaults to Wordpress Directory if not supplied<br>
 </ul><br><i>
-*setup.sh automatically setups backups to run once a day, uploading relevant files to Dropbox Directory *all files are encrypted with --enckey, stored in /var/.enckey.
+*setup.sh automatically setups backups to run once a day, uploading relevant files to Dropbox Directory <br>
+*all files are encrypted with --enckey, stored in /var/.enckey.
 This file isn't backed-up.
 Don't lose the encryption key!!
 </i><br>